Watch Beyonce’s Emotional ‘Love Drought/Sandcastles’ Grammy Performance [Video]

 — BEYONCÉ VAULT (@BeyonceVault) February 13, 2017

-The pregnant singer relied on projected images which flashed as the pre-taped voiceover delivered some spoken word about healing and motherhood, according to Vox.
+The pregnant singer relied on projected images which flashed as the pre-taped voice-over delivered some spoken word about healing and motherhood, according to Vox.

 RELATED POSTS BY THE INQUISITR